 Stuchel said that while Popeyes may have won the social media battle — “Popeye’s is using this event to create more followers on all of their social media outlets and to gain more app users” (the app will announce when and where more chicken sandwiches will be sold) — it stands to lose #TheChickenSandwichWar.
 “In today’s social-media-influenced food-and-beverage business environment when you have a Twitter war such as the one between Popeyes and Chick-fil-A and you win, you need to be prepared for overwhelming demand,” he says.
 “If you lose, be prepared for potential declining sales.
 The company states that they planned for aggressive sales through September.
 This may be too late with KFC’s launch of Beyond Fried Chicken and because consumers’ loyalty is very quick to change to what is new, bigger, better, etc.”

 After all, the timeline from announcing on-sale to sell-out was only fourteen days.
 Hangry customers’ appetites will not likely last until the revival weeks from now.
 Stuchel offers this final advice: “Companies need to be prepared for success, and if they are not, it can be fleeting and lead to negative consumer reviews that can impact sales.
-Use the success to build your customer base and, more important, to gather information and data about the customers, both previously existing and new for promotion, product launch, menu development, etc.”
+Use the success to build your customer base and, more important, to gather information and data about the customers, both previously existing and new for promotion, product launch, and menu development.”

 Want to learn more about earning your hospitality or food service management degree with Johnson & Wales University’s College of Online Education?
 For more information, complete the “Request Info” form on this page or call 855-JWU-1881.